aJesus37/data_engineering_capstone_project/README.md

 3. Decompress the raw dataset inside the project folder;
 4. Start JupyterLabs with pyspark backend already working;

 After that, get the url with 127.0.0.1 in it from the terminal output and paste it in your browser.
-The first notebook you need to run in order to use the files is the `ETL.ipynb`, it will generate the datalake from the raw logs.
 Now you just need to navigate through files and execute the notebooks as wished.

+<a name="log_analysis"></a>
+## Log Analysis Scenario

+To show what can be done using these 2 datasets together, the notebook `Log Analysis Scenario.ipynb` shows an investigation of a malicious website accessed by a given host in the network, and it uses the network and host logs to determine what software called the malicious website.